Influences & Issues in the Classroom

 learning styles and teaching theories in a multicultural classroom.
 Participants will be challenged to honestly

-evaluate their own attitudes and teaching, and to change those if needed in order to teach so that all students
+evaluate their own attitudes and teaching, and to change those if necessary in order to teach so that all students

 succeed in their classrooms.

-· Demonstrate through online exams how poverty issues in our society affect the students in your classroom.
+<![if !supportLists]>· <![endif]>Analyze how poverty issues in our society affect the students in classrooms.

-· Demonstrate through online exams the development of a system that responds successfully to disrespectful
+<![if !supportLists]>· <![endif]>Apply a system that responds successfully to disrespectful behavior among students.

-· Demonstrate through online exams how to initiate regular communication with families to discuss class
+<![if !supportLists]>· <![endif]>Initiate regular communication with families to discuss class and individual activities.